technificentConsulting/GP2Y1051AU0F/README.md

 Python script and Prometheus exporter for Sharp GP2Y1051AU0F Dust Sensor

 ## How does it work?
-The device will keep sending 7 bytes serial data every 10ms.
+The device will keep sending 1 bytes of serial data every 10ms.

 ### For example: